Toqta

-Tokhta (Toqta, Toktu, Tokhtai, Tochtu or Tokhtogha) (died c.
-1312) was a khan of the Golden Horde, son of Mengu-Timur and great-grandson of Batu Khan.
+Tokhta (also spelled Toqta, Toktu, Tokhtai, Tochtu or Tokhtogha; died c.
+1312) was Khan of the Golden Horde from 1291 to 1312.
+He was a son of Mengu-Timur and a great-grandson of Batu Khan.

 His name "Tokhtokh" means "hold/holding" in the Mongolian language.

 Early reign under Nogai

-In 1288, Tokhta was ousted by his cousins.
-In 1291, he reclaimed the throne with the help of Nogai Khan.
-Tokhta then gave the Crimea to Nogai as a gift.
-Nogai subsequently beheaded many of the Mongol nobles who were supporters of Tulabuga, thanks to his new supposed puppet khan.
+Nogai Khan orchestrated a palace coup that ended with the ousting and execution of Talabuga.
+Tokhta became khan in 1291 and at first he was subordinate to Nogai.
+However, Tokhta eventually united his supporters against Nogai and he challenged Nogai's authority in 1297, leading to a civil war.
+In 1299, Tokhta finally defeated Nogai and stabilized the Golden Horde.

-Tokhta wanted to eliminate the Russian princes' semi-independence.
-To that effect, he had sent his brother Tudan to the Rus lands in 1293.
+Tokhta wanted to eliminate the Russian princes' semi-independence and the Russian princes grew increasing restive.
+As a form of submission, military service was used by the khans, but Russian auxiliary troops were only used in rare attacks in Poland and Hungary, as well as in military campaigns in the Caucasus.
+Russian troops remained effective when the khan intervened in Russian affairs.
+In 1293, Tokhta sent his brother Tudan to provide military support for Andrei against Dmitry, who had supported the cause of Nogai.
 Tudan's army would go on to devastate fourteen towns.
 Tokhta himself (known here as Tokhta-Temur) went to Tver, and forced Dmitry Alexandrovich, Nogai's ally, to abdicate.
-The Russians chroniclers depicted these events as "The harsh-time of Batu returns."
+The Russian chroniclers depicted these events as "The harsh-time of Batu returns".
 Some sources have suggested that Tokhta and Nogai had worked together.

 Soon afterwards, Tokhta and Nogai began a deadly rivalry.
 The Khan's father-in-law Saljiday of the Khunggirads, his wife Bekhlemish, the granddaughter of Tolui, and other Chingisids in the Horde also complained about Nogai's contrariness to him.
 Nogai had refused to come to the court of the Khan.
-They also disagreed on trade rights of the Venetians and Genoese merchants as well.
+They also disagreed on trade rights of the Venetians and Genoese merchants.

-Khan Tokhta's forces lost the first battle with Nogai in 1296–1297.
-Nogai did not bother to chase after him, and he decided instead to return to his lands.
-Tokhta asked the Ilkhan Ghazan for his assistance.
+Khan Tokhta's forces lost the first battle against Nogai in 1296–1297.
+Nogai did not bother to chase after him, deciding instead to return to his lands.
+Tokhta asked the Ilkhan Ghazan for assistance.
 The latter refused because he did not want to be mixed up with their quarrels.
 In 1300, Tokhta finally defeated Nogai at the battle of the Kagamlyk River, south-southwest of the city of Poltava, and united the lands from the Volga to the Don under his authority.
-Nogai's son Chaka had fled first to the land of the Alans, and then to Bulgaria, where he reigned as their Czar.
-This had enraged Tokhta so much so that soon after Chaka's brother-in-law Theodore Svetoslav participated in a plot to overthrow him.
-Chaka was found strangled and his head was sent to Khan Tokhta to show his (Theodore Svetoslav's) and the Bulgarian nobility their allegiance.
-Tokhta then divided Nogai's lands, which had stretched from the Crimea and the Russian principalities to modern Romania, among his brother Sareibugha and his sons.
+Nogai's son Chaka had fled first to the land of the Alans, and then to Bulgaria, where he reigned as their tsar.
+This had enraged Tokhta so much that Chaka's brother-in-law Theodore Svetoslav participated in a plot to overthrow him soon after.
+Chaka was found strangled and his head was sent to Khan Tokhta to show the allegiance of Theodore Svetoslav and the Bulgarian nobility.
+Tokhta then divided Nogai's lands, which had stretched from Crimea and the Russian principalities to modern Romania, among his brother Sareibugha and his sons.